iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iuhealth.android.videovisits___12.10.01.005_01/report.md

 > Very easy to do enjoyed it<br> :date: __2021-03-12 20:50:49__

 > So happy that I no longer have to trigger my anxiety by leaving the house to get treatment for my anxiety.<br> :date: __2021-03-11 17:07:56__

-> This is an awesome app and really beats having to go to a office and waiting for an hour or so for your appt.
-And Catlin was amazinb and very helpful ..<br> :date: __2021-02-25 01:46:35__